hyperledger-archives/sawtooth-rfcs/text/0000-raw-txn-header.md

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation

-There are several ways to implement this api.
-First and most simple, txn object that arrives to TP in 'apply' method will have an api to re-serialize the transaction header.
-This solution could be problematic since it requires trust in protobuf that de-serializing and re-serializing back will produce same bytes.

-A more reliable soultion is for the validator to forward the serialized header bytes of the transaction object, now calling the new get_serialized_header() will provide the bytes without the need to re-serialize.
-For this recommended solution, there is also an option to add flag to TP registration in order to let TP decide if it requires this API.
+The validator to forward the serialized header bytes of the transaction object, now calling the new get_serialized_header() will provide the bytes without the need to re-serialize. there is also an option to add flag to TP registration in order to let TP decide if it requires this API.

 A possible implementation approach would be to modify TpRegisterRequest to indicate that the transaction processor desires header bytes.